xhu29/CAICI/README.md

-# Website for the iCANdu (Intelligent Construction & Automation for Next-gen Built Environment) Research Group
+# Website for the iCANdu (Intelligent Construction & Automation for New Development in Built Environment) Research Group